Expanding Access to Engineering Through Community Libraries

 Expected outcomes include:

-• Increased access to hands-on robotics learning opportunities in the community
+Increased access to hands-on robotics learning opportunities in the community

-• Strong engagement from participating students during structured workshop activities
+Strong engagement from participating students during structured workshop activities

-• Mentorship opportunities for high school robotics volunteers
+Mentorship opportunities for high school robotics volunteers

-• Reusable activity station guides and program documentation for future events
+Reusable activity station guides and program documentation for future events

 Future Expansion

-• Expanding workshops to additional Pasco County library locations
+Partner with additional Pasco County library locations.

-• Training additional student robotics volunteers to support future events
+Train additional student volunteers to support workshops.

 Project Leadership

-Role: Project Designer and Implementation Lead
+Role: Founder, Program Designer & Implementation Lead

 Ana worked with Regency Park Library staff to assemble robotics kits used for Regency Robotics workshops, preparing materials for student events and supporting long-term library program sustainability.